OpenZeppelin/defender-templates/Readme.md

 ## Usage

 We have three basic building primitives:
- - Relayers: Send transactions via a regular HTTP API, and takes care of private key secure storage, transaction signing, nonce management, gas pricing estimation, and resubmissions.
+ - **Relayers**: Send transactions via a regular HTTP API, and takes care of private key secure storage, transaction signing, nonce management, gas pricing estimation, and resubmissions.
- - Sentinels: Monitor transactions to a contract by defining conditions on events, functions, transaction parameters.
+ - **Sentinels**: Monitor transactions to a contract by defining conditions on events, functions, transaction parameters.
- - Autotasks: Run code snippets on a regular basis, via webhooks, or in response to a transaction
+ - **Autotasks**: Run code snippets on a regular basis, via webhooks, or in response to a transaction

 As well as auxuallary resources such as
- - contracts: Information about your smart contract and it's methods
+ - **contracts**: Information about your smart contract and it's methods
- - policies: Rules for Relayers on how to submit transactions
+ - **policies**: Rules for Relayers on how to submit transactions
- - secrets: Key value pairs that you can store safely in Defender platform
+ - **secrets**: Key value pairs that you can store safely in Defender platform
- - notifications: Configuration on how you want to receive notifications
+ - **notifications**: Configuration on how you want to receive notifications

 ### Setup
 In order to use these templates you first need to register on https://defender.openzeppelin.com .
 Starter account is quite powerful enough to get you running for a while.